joeyplum/spatio-temporal-recon/README.md

 This is a work in progress repository.

-Contact me for collaborations.

 ## Installation.

-Run the following commands in sequence to run the experiments.
+Run the following commands in sequence to run the experiments (note that we use Mamba instead of Conda, as it is faster).

-1. `conda update -n base -c defaults conda`
+1. `mamba update -n base -c defaults mamba`
-2. `make conda`
+2. `make mamba`
-3. `conda activate spatio-temporal-recon`
+3. `mamba activate fb-recon`
 4. `make pip`

-## Additional libraries.

-Contact Joseph.Plummer@cchmc.org for access to additional libraries, including `readphilips` and `segmentation`.

 ## Data.

-Contact Joseph.Plummer@cchmc.org for sample data.
-It has not been approved for sharing publicly yet.
+Contact Joseph.Plummer@nih.gov/

 **Troubleshooting**: